DataDog/hiring-engineers/answers.md

 - Monitor my wife's plants in the house and suggest water them...
 - Dashboard for Music Concert management, number of people, status of all the systems, with alerts if something fails (PA, lights, pyro or other)
 - Check the online/physical status of your team (if they are at the office or working from home), overlaid in a map (can you do that
-- Monitoring home automation Systems with Alexa for example and live feed video, fire and intrusion alarms or others - **IoT feeds**
+- Monitoring home automation Systems with Alexa for example and live feed video, fire and intrusion alarms or others.
+This can be extremely important for people with hearing disabilities to receive a phone notification if anything is wrong and their at home for example - **IoT feeds**
 - Smart City sensors like parking, garbage collection, public lighting - **IoT feeds**
 - Monitor the backup/restore process of different cloud/on-prem machines
 - Monitor hazard areas, delayed flights, affected areas, police reports and social media reports (ex.: Hurricane Michael) - **Social feeds**